 Last winter around the year 400, on the distant shores of the Wadden Sea, Frisians prepared their raid of the area of Sincfala and the River Scheldt carefully.
 Through trade contacts and previous lootings, they had gathered precise information about the treasure to be found, calculated how many warriors were needed in order to have supremacy in battle, figured out the navigation on the meandering river etc etc. Now it was early spring and they carried out their cunning plans and made the attack.
 In a ship with the name Sterke Yerke III perhaps.
 Rowing from the Wadden Sea coast up the River Scheldt in Flanders would have taken them about ten days.

-The figurehead of Appels is made of oak wood and 149 centimetres long.
-It is estimated that the ship to which it belonged had a length of eighteen metres.
+The figurehead of Appels is made of oak wood and is 149 centimetres long.
+It is estimated that the ship to which it belonged, had a length of eighteen metres.
 Furthermore, the figurehead was dismountable.
 Maybe when raiding, it was mounted.
 Like the Jolly Roger flag with its skull image centuries later.